 Optima RedTop 8020-164 35

-This is great when it comes to tough riding, since it will deliver sufficient energy to the battery when needed.
-In fact, it gets even more powerful as you continue to use it, even after performing very intense excursions.
-This also makes it suitable for diesel cars, automobiles, heavy equipment, and stock vehicles.
+This is great for tough riding since it will deliver sufficient energy to the battery when needed.
+It gets even more powerful as you continue using it, even after performing intense excursions.

 XS Series Power D3400 AGM battery